LATINO RESTAURANT ASSOCIATION OFFERS $2,500 GRANTS TO LOCAL RESTAURANT OWNERS IN SOUTH FRESNO, KINGS, AND TULARE COUNTIES

 (MENAFN- PR Newswire)

 SOUTH FRESNO, Calif., Aug.
-1, 2024 /PRNewswire-HISPANIC PR WIRE/ -- The Latino Restaurant Association (LRA) is excited to announce a new grant opportunity, sponsored by SoCalGas, to support local restaurant owners.
+1, 2024 /PRNewswire/ -- The Latino Restaurant Association (LRA) is excited to announce a new grant opportunity, sponsored by SoCalGas, to support local restaurant owners.
 This initiative will provide financial assistance to

 35 restaurants in South Fresno, Kings, and Tulare Counties, focusing on restaurant owners of Latino heritage and those who have made significant contributions to the Latino community.